ecosense-au-dk/karibu-tutorial/helloworld.md

 Karibu's test implementations that allow a full upload to be *simulated* in a single process in-memory setup.
 This is designed to allow speedy development of the client side without having to setup a distributed environment.
-The Level 1 section later in the document will demonstrate Karibu's RabbitMQ implementation meant for production code.
+The Stage 2 section later in the document will demonstrate Karibu's RabbitMQ implementation meant for production code.